floweredscarf/su25/projects/gitlet/index.md

 - **Runtime**: Should run in constant time relative to any significant measure.

-- **Failure cases**: If the file is neither staged nor tracked by the head commit, print the error message `No reason to remove the file.`
+- **Failure cases**: If the file is not staged for addition and not tracked by the head commit, print the error message `No reason to remove the file.`

 - **Dangerous?**: Yes (although if you use our utility methods, you will only